Crystal-Nest/harvest-with-ease/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, copy and paste relevant logs.

 **System information:**
- - OS:
+ - Mod loader (Fabric or Forge)
- - Minecraft version:
+ - Mod version
- - Release version:
+ - Minecraft version

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here and other mods installed, if any.